Hans-Jeiger/SpectatorDrones/README.md

 Inside the Drone Controller blueprint, there are two functions that should be customized for each project: *Calculate Midpoint of POIs* and *Calculate View Value*.

+#### Calculate Midpoint of POIs

+This function calculates the midpoint which the drone will attempt to keep in frame (described over).
+As it is now, it calculates the midpoint between all the Subject POIs prioritized by the drone's assigned POI.
+If it has no Subject POIs prioritized, it sets the midpoint a distance in front of the assigned POI.

+Some considerations to make when customizing this function:

+* Do you want the drone to orient towards a single actor at a time?
+  * You can set the midpoint to the location of that actor's POI.
+* Do you want to try to capture many actors at the same time?
+  * Calculate the midpoint of all the actor's POIs.
+* Do you want specific POIs to affect the midpoint differently?
+  * Make different macros / functions for calculating how much the POI pulls the midpoint to itself.

+#### Calculate View Value

+This function calculates a View Value based on which POIs the drone is currently filming.
+If you have several drones in the same area, you can use this to find out which drone currently has the "best view" (as in, which drone has the highest value).

+Some considerations to make when customizing this function:

+* Do you only use one drone at a time?
+* Will different types of POIs influence the View Value differently?
+  * You can set the Value variable of the POI to different values and base their influence on the View Value of the drone based on this.
+* Will the POIs not affect the View Value when they are obscured?
+  * You can line trace to them and exclude them from the calculation if the line trace is true.